| Averaging Most EIA policies

 Floor The minimum credited interest rate,

 also known as the guaranteed interest rate.
-Index

 Term The specified period of time during which an EIA policy is indexed.